 This course provides a broad overview of introductory statistical methods and data analysis.
 Topics include descriptive statistics, probability, probability distributions, statistical inferences on population means and population variances, multiple comparisons, categorical data, data analysis using linear regression and multiple regression, design of experiments, and analysis of variance.
 4 SH.
 CC: Analytical Thought.

 MATH-201 Linear Algebra

 An elementary introduction to linear algebra.
 Topics include vectors, matrices, determinants, systems of linear equations, linear transformations, eigenvalues and eigenvectors.
 Also covers applications to computer graphics.
-Placement at MATH-111 Calculus I level or higher is strongly recommended.
-4 SH.
+Prerequisite: MATH-111 Calculus I. 4 SH.
 CC: Analytical Thought.

 MATH-203 Math and Music

 An exploration of the interplay of mathematics and music.
 Topics such as the Fourier theory of sound, consonance and dissonance scales, temperament, digital signal processing, sound synthesis, twelve tone music theory, and algorithmic composition will be covered in the course.
 Prerequisites: Sophomore standing and MATH-112 Calculus II.
 Some knowledge of music theory and computer programming would be helpful but is not required.
 4 SH.
 CC: Interdisciplinary.

 MATH-211 Multivariate Calculus